wp-plugins/send-email-only-on-reply-to-my-comment/readme.txt

 2. Send Email Notification ONLY If Someone Replies To My Comment(s).

-3. Send Email Notification Whenever A Comment Is Posted.
+3. Send Email Notification Whenever A New Comment Is Posted.

 If a user chooses the second option, then email notification will only be sent to him when someone reply to his/her comment by clicking on Reply button below the comment.